aehrc/pathling/site/docs/fhirpath/operators.md

 <sup>*</sup> Not all Quantity values are comparable, it depends upon the
 comparability of the units.
 See the
 [FHIRPath specification](https://hl7.org/fhirpath/#comparison) for details on how Quantity values are compared.
-Quantities with a `comparator` are treated as not comparable by this implementation.
+Quantities with a `sqlComparator` are treated as not comparable by this implementation.

 See also: [Comparison](https://hl7.org/fhirpath/#comparison)